agentrickard/domain/README.txt

 Possible soultions for this issue are welcome -- the Single SignOn module may work, with some modification.
 Solutions should be rolled as separate sub-modules.

-Drupal user 'canen' is already working on Theme support, which would allow each domain to have a separate theme and settings.

-This module has not been tested with other node_access() modules, and strange behavior may result when used with OG and similar modules.